For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Ireland’s capital and largest city contrast with the past.
-Picture 13th-century Dublin Castle, Kilmainham Gaol, St. Patrick’s Cathedral and Christ Church all mixed with a lively contemporary culture of music and arts.
+Picture 13th-century Dublin Castle, Kilmainham Gaol, St. Patrick’s Cathedral, and Christ Church all mixed with a lively contemporary culture of music and arts.
 Visit the Guinness Storehouse, where the iconic stout has been brewed for 250 years (check out this article on the History of Guinness).
 Dublin is a great place to explore the thriving food and famous Irish pub scene.
-Don't miss a visit to Trinity College to see the famous book of Kells!

 Derry, or Londonderry, is the second-largest city in Northern Ireland and is known for its intact 17th-century surrounding wall that includes seven gates.
 While there's still debate between Irish nationalists and unionists as to what to call this great city, it remains the only completely walled city in Ireland.
 Visitors are encouraged to walk atop the ramparts of the walls - but go slow as the walls are over 20 feet in height!
 While there, check out the neo-Gothic Guildhall with its organ and the famous Peace Bridge.
 Don't miss out on the murals!
 Similar to in Belfast, locals of the area painted political murals that offer a look into a time that's widely known only as "The Troubles".

 Formerly a walled seaside town dominated by merchants in the 13th century, Galway has blossomed into a vibrant city.
-Named a European Capital of Culture for 2020, it represents the heart of Irish culture, rich with music, song, dance and Gaelic, the native Irish language.
-The cafes and shops of the Latin Quarter are punctuated by medieval city walls.
+The medieval city walls punctuate the cafes and shops of the Latin Quarter, and there's an assortment of museums, canals, parks, churches, and ancient castles to explore.
+This combination of offerings earned Galway the title of Ireland’s “Cultural Center,” and it’s also been ranked in the top 50 cities worldwide to visit.
+Named a European Capital of Culture for 2020, it represents the heart of Irish culture, rich with music, song, dance, and Gaelic, the native Irish language.